microsoft/MCAPSTechConnect2024-lab214/skillable/prerequisites.md

 - Username: ++@lab.VirtualMachine(Win11-Pro-Base).Username++
 - Password: +++@lab.VirtualMachine(Win11-Pro-Base).Password+++

-However, you will need to download the lab files from the GitHub repository first and then provision the required resources on your Azure subscription.
+You will need to download the lab files from the GitHub repository first and then provision the required resources on your Azure subscription.
 Let's start with the first task:

 1. Open File Explorer
 2. Double click on the C:\ drive.